der3k-j/user-access-management-lab/README.md

 ![Password](screenshots/password-policy-check.png)

 ## What I Learned
-- Linux user and group management
-- File permissions and security
-- Principle of least privilege
+- How to create and manage users in a Linux environment
+- How to organize users into groups and apply RBAC
-- Basic system administration
+- How file permissions control access to system resources
+- How to enforce basic security policies like password requirements
+- How to test and validate access control behavior
+- Practical experience with Linux commands used in real IT roles

 ## How I Learned & Applied Linux Commands